 Table Tennis Cons:

 • Not as physically demanding as football: Football includes a lot more strength and players are at constant risk of being brutally tackled which can end careers.
-Table Tennis does not face such risk and those allows more freedom to express oneself.
+Table Tennis does not face such risk, thus allows more freedom to express oneself.

 • Awareness: Table tennis does not require 360-degree awareness unlike football makes playing more simplistic in that aspect.

-• Equipment: constant improvements in technology, blades and rubbers provide huge advantages over those who don’t have access to them.
-It also creates many variations allowing certain styles to over comes players whom are technically far better.
-In Football is is small marginal gains via equipment e.g. boots which does not truly reflect how good a player you are, making the game a lot more skilled based.
+• Equipment: Table Tennis constantly develops new high tech materials; blades and rubbers providing huge advantages over those who don’t have access to them or struggle to adapt.
+The equipment creates many variations of play allowing certain styles to over comes players whom are technically better.
+In Football the equipment used only offers small marginal gains, which allows clear skill based players to shine instantly.

-These are my own personal opinions and thoughts.
-I know there is so much more to both sport, as to why I am interested in hearing what your thoughts and opinions.
-I will gather this information, and from what people have said, will publish another article with a more conclusive answer to the question.
+Of course there is so much more to cover and I would love to see a scientific view point, but currently that's unavailable and I am interested in hearing what your thoughts and opinions.
+I will gather this information, and from what people have say, I will publish another article with a more conclusive answer to the question.

 eBaTT (Eli Baraty Academy of Table Tennis)